lukaspetersson/-comma-speed-challenge/README.md

 The dataset could fit in memory.
 I therefore trained on smaller batches containing 25000 frames from comma2k19 and 2811 frames from Kitti.
 To prevent converging to a suboptimal local minimum I only trained for 2 epochs.
 I evaluated the model on `train.mp4`.
 The result on the best batch was a MSE of 4.1633.

 ### Final training
 During the final training I once again trained on the combined dataset, this time without a validation split.
 Since I did not load `train.mp4` into memory I could fit more of the other data, I used this to increase the image resolution.
 Surprisingly, this made the MSE on `train.mp4` worse (12.639).
-I did not have time to look into this.
+I did not have time to look into this*.
 Finally, the model was trained on `train.mp4` for 10 epochs.
+After managing data in `plot_result.ipynb` my final answer achieved a MSE of 3.

+*Increasing the image resolution was the reason for worse results.

 ### References
 * https://arxiv.org/pdf/1608.01230v1.pdf